shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 This snippet will call the callback function `myDetailCallback` any time the detail controller (and therefore: the detail page) was requested.
 In your callback you could now load template extensions or modify view assignments.

 ### Application events
-Application events are events, that are explicitly emitted in order to allow you certain modifications.
+Application events are events that are explicitly emitted in order to allow you certain modifications.
 In contrast to the very generic global events, application events have certain use cases in mind.
 For example:

  * do not allow this customer to log in
- * do not allow this product to be put to the cart
+ * do not allow this product to be put in the cart
  * modify the result of the current article query
  * invalidate the cache for a certain article id
  * register a new command line tool